 The school’s SMSC provision also includes the following:

 - Daily collective worship: this focuses on the school’s core values of commitment; community; choice; creativity; compassion and contemplation.
 These values also underpin the school’s RE curriculum.

-- School Council: this is a thriving part of the school community and is engaged in decision-making with members of staff across many aspects of school life.
+- The Rights Respecting League: this is a thriving part of the school community and is engaged in decision-making with members of staff across many aspects of school life.
+This supports the school’s work in promoting the UN Convention on the Rights of the Child.
 All children have the opportunity to participate in the election of candidates and see democracy in practice.

-- Themed weeks such as ‘Friendship’ week.
-The concept of friendship across age groups is enhanced further through the use of the ‘Partners’ approach.
+- The concept of friendship across age groups is enhanced through the use of the ‘Partners’ approach.